f5devcentral/f5-agility-labs-nginx/docs/class14/module2/module2b.rst

    .. image:: ../images/nim-templates-created.png
      :width: 260

    Note: The newly imported base template will show a State of Draft.
 This simply means that the template can be edited in the NIM template editor.
 As the template author, you can mark a template as **Ready for Use** to prevent it from being unintentionally modified.
+We are not going to do that step in this lab.